skndash96/skndash96/README.md

 #### About Me
   > What I cannot create, I do not understand — Richard Feynman.

   Learning full stack development and dsa side by side.
 Building App services and Solving the World's Problems.
+  Turns out I hate design and ui/ux.
+So I'm transitioning to backend, apis, devops and cybersec.
 These days are cool :sunglasses:

 <br/>